top of page

 Conclusion

 If we can come to grips with these facts, we will see that the message of this most intriguing of books remains the same in every chapter: Jesus Christ is the reference point not only of the Book of Revelation but of all history and all prophecy.
 Because this is the Revelation of Jesus Christ, the theme of Revelation is holiness and the tone is victorious.
 If we can remember these things, we will not fear the worst that may come.
-And we will not find our fingers itching to reword things we don't like in novels of our own invention.
+And we will not find our fingers itching to reword things we don't like--to pen novels of our own invention.
 Far too much ink has been spilled on fiction already.
 It is time to cast aside the costumes of charade and behold the truth found within God's Word itself.

 In upcoming posts, we will examine the structure Christ uses for each letter and the context in which each church receives that letter.
 A general overview reveals that Christ is no respecter of persons, and the church of Ephesus--arguably the best taught church in history and the Apostle John's own church--receives perhaps the saddest indictment of all: it had lost its love for the Lord Jesus Himself.
 We will examine Christ's persuasion and His audience's failure to heed His words in the weeks to come.